Abhijeet-ist/C-24/README.md

 - Experience with debugging and testing C programs.
 - Knowledge of file handling in C.
 - Understanding of the compilation process and how to use makefiles.
-- Exposure to advanced topics like multithreading and network programming in C.